mridul037/mridul037/README.md

 **Quote of the hour:**

-The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.

-~ Henry Petroski
+~ Donald Knuth
 <pre>

 </pre>